jaypipes/hwk/README.md

 ```

 Here's topology information that shows the memory caches and their association
-with cores and threads, along with their sizes, on a laptop running a 4-core
+with cores and threads, along with their sizes, on a laptop running an Intel i5
-i5:
+processor with 4 hardware threads:

 ```
 >>> import pprint